Financial-Times/origami-registry/README.md

 You should now be in a bash command line for the registry app.
 You can now run the update registry script with the following command:

     php ./app/scripts/updateregistry

+## Deploying

+You need to authenticate with Heroku (this app is `origami-registry-eu`) and use the Heroku docker plugin: `heroku plugins:install heroku-docker`.

+Then, run `git describe --tags > ./appversion; heroku docker:release; rm -f ./appversion`.

+See also the [architecture diagram](https://docs.google.com/drawings/d/1dP1nrX6H2VLQoeDt3Y1TWYOTZSUexESY3QUmPupMpxA/edit) in Google drive.

 ## Orchestration files